Jaeckel-d/AIOPs/README.md

 # AIOPs
-A repo for same basic research and  experiments about AIOPs
+A repo for some basic research and  experiments about AIOPs